-TSA, the airlines and airport have worked together over the past few months to prepare for the busy travel period, which will see the heaviest volume tomorrow and Monday, April 9.
-Additional TSA officers and canines will be on hand through the weekend to assist with the screening of passengers and luggage.
+TSA, the airlines and airport have worked together over the past few months to prepare for the busy travel period, which will see the heaviest volume tomorrow and Monday, April 15.
+Additional TSA officers and canines will be on hand Monday to assist with the screening of passengers and luggage.

 Passengers are urged to arrive at the airport at least two hours prior to their scheduled departure time for flights throughout the week.